 The Company has adopted a dividend reinvestment plan ("DRIP") that provides for reinvestment of dividends on behalf of its stockholders, unless a stockholder elects to receive cash.
 As a result, when the Company declares a dividend, stockholders who have not opted out of the DRIP will have their dividends automatically reinvested in shares of the Company's common stock, rather than receiving cash dividends.

-The table below summarizes the Company's dividends and distributions:
+The table below summarizes the Company's dividends and distributions in the three years ended December 31, 2014: